vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/not-acking-errors/advaita-sabhA-ejection_2025.md

 --
 You received this message because you are subscribed to the Google Groups "भारतीयविद्वत्परिषत्" group.
-To unsubscribe from this group and stop receiving emails from it, send an email to bvparishat+unsubscribe@googlegroups.com.
+To unsubscribe from this group and stop receiving emails from it, send an email tobvparishat+unsubscribe@googlegroups.com.
-To view this discussion visit https://groups.google.com/d/msgid/bvparishat/4565d1cb-2273-4bbe-a371-0fadf2e9e044n%40googlegroups.com.
+To view this discussion visithttps://groups.google.com/d/msgid/bvparishat/4565d1cb-2273-4bbe-a371-0fadf2e9e044n%40googlegroups.com.
 **17/02/2025, 10:09 - V Subrahmanian:** My answer to How many of you believe in the verse “Brahma Satyam Jagat Mithya”? https://www.quora.com/How-many-of-you-believe-in-the-verse-%E2%80%9CBrahma-Satyam-Jagat-Mithya%E2%80%9D/answer/Seeker-394?ch=15&oid=1477743844786367&share=9d3b4e98&srid=hZ8vi&target_type=answer
 **17/02/2025, 22:37 - V Subrahmanian:** <Media omitted>
 **17/02/2025, 22:37 - V Subrahmanian:** https://www.prekshaa.in/bh%C4%81%E1%B9%A3yam-deva%E1%B8%8Di-part-2